tctr/stylegan3-tctr/README.md

+# What

+This a fork of [PDillis/stylegan3-fun](https://github.com/PDillis/stylegan3-fun) with some light modifications :

+- a launch.json to be able to debug with VSCode and passing arguments similar to a command line launch
+- a modified environment_nocuda.yml without cuda, working on a Intel MacBook Pro
+- scripts working on the cpu

+stylegan3-fun features more possibilities than stylegan3 including creating interpolation videos from internal representations instead of the final image.

+ Tested on mac with gen_images.py

+ Tip : in VSCode use Python->Select Interpreter to select the right python kernel

 # StyleGAN3-Fun<br><sub>Let's have fun with StyleGAN2/ADA/3!</sub>

 SOTA GANs are hard to train and to explore, and StyleGAN2/ADA/3 are no different.
 The point of this repository is to allow